Univention Management Console

 contain data types that can be converted.

-The base class for modules provides some properties and methods that
+The base class for modules provides some methods that

 could be useful when writing UMC modules: